 Repayment reprieve given to Leeds Trinity students who were issued loans in error

-The National Union of Students has said that the decision comes as a “huge relief”
+The National Union of Students said the decision comes as a ‘huge relief’

-Leeds Trinity University students who were previously ordered by the Student Loans Company (SLC) to repay thousands of pounds in loans and grants that were issued to them in error have been granted a reprieve.
+Leeds Trinity University students who were previously ordered by the Student Loans Company (SLC) to repay thousands of pounds in loans and grants, have been granted a reprieve.

-Earlier this month, around 22,000 students across 15 universities received letters from the SLC telling them that their courses had never been eligible for maintenance loans or childcare grants, but that this funding had been given to them by mistake.
+Earlier this month, around 22,000 students across 15 universities received letters from the SLC telling them their courses had never been eligible for maintenance loans or childcare grants, and that this funding had been given to them by mistake.

 Among those affected were a number of students at Leeds Trinity University, which runs a range of both full-time and part-time courses, some of which take place over weekend sessions.